I'm not a person with a lot of regrets.

 meditation: 4 days

 disengaged from a fight with Dad instead of allowing him to get to me.
-Realized that his trying to control me is actually his problem and not mine.
+Realized that his constant interference and criticism is actually about his need to be in control all the time.

 idea for a new painting came while I was in the park.
-See sketchbook.
+See sketch

 Told Alex the truth about how I feel about his drinking around me.
 It felt awful when I did it but now I'm feeling better.